An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Unconstrained min-max optimization

 where $h:{\cal {\cal X}}\mapsto(-\infty,\infty]$ and function $f$ satisfy the following assumptions: \begin{itemize} \item[(P1)] $h\in{\overline{\rm Conv}}({\cal X})$ and $f$ is differentiable on $\dom h$; \item[(P2)] for some $M\geq m>0$, the function $f$ satisfies

 for any $x,x'\in\dom h$; \item[(P3)] $\phi_{*}$ defined in \eqref{eq:nco_prob} is finite. \end{itemize} We now make four remarks about the above assumptions.
 First, it is well-known that a necessary condition for $x^{*}\in\dom h$ to be a local minimum of \eqref{eq:nco_prob} is that $x^{*}$ is a stationary point of $\phi$, i.e. $0\in\nabla f(x^{*})+\pt h(x^{*})$.
 Second, it is well-known that \eqref{ineq:Lipschitz_f} implies that \eqref{ineq:concavity_f} holds for any $m \in [-M,M]$.
-Third, it is easy to see from Proposition~\ref{prop:xi_facts} that $p_\xi$ in \eqref{eq:p_xi_def} satisfies assumption (P2) with $(M,f)=(L_\xi,p_\xi)$ where $L_\xi$ is as in \eqref{eq:L_xi_def}.
+Third, it is easy to see from Proposition~\ref{prop:xi_facts} that $p_\xi$ in \eqref{eq:p_xi_def} satisfies assumption (P2) with $(M,f)=(L_\xi,p_\xi)$ where $L_\xi$ is as in \eqref{eq:y_xi_def}.
 Fourth, it is also easy to see that the function $p_\xi$ in \eqref{eq:p_xi_def} satisfies assumption (P3) with $\phi_* = \inf_{x\in X} \hat{p}_\xi(x)$ in view of assumption (A4) and Lemma~\ref{lem:smoothing_relation}.

-For the purpose of discussing the complexity results of this subsection, we consider the following notion of an approximate stationary point of \eqref{eq:nco_prob}: given a tolerance $\bar{\rho}>0$, a pair $(\bar{x},\bar{u})\in\dom h\times{\cal X}$ is said to be a $\bar{\rho}$--approximate stationary point of \eqref{eq:nco_prob} if
+For the purpose of discussing future complexity results, we consider the following notion of an approximate stationary point of \eqref{eq:nco_prob}: given a tolerance $\bar{\rho}>0$, a pair $(\bar{x},\bar{u})\in\dom h\times{\cal X}$ is said to be a $\bar{\rho}$--approximate stationary point of \eqref{eq:nco_prob} if

 We now state the AIPP method for finding a pair $(\bar x, \bar u)$ satisfying \eqref{eq:rho_approx_sol}.